tritonas00/system-tar-and-restore/README.md

     and the backup archive itself.
 This can be obtained locally (by entering the full path of the file), or remotelly (by entering the url of the file).
 Also protected url is supported, which will ask for server's username and password.
    If **Transfer Mode** is selected, it will ask if you want to transfer entire /home directory or only it's hidden files and folders.
-   In both modes, it will ask if you want to specify additional tar/rsync options (see tar --help, man bsdtar or rsync --help).
+   In both modes, it will ask if you want to specify any additional tar/rsync options (see tar --help, man bsdtar or rsync --help).

 - Later it will ask you if you want to edit the generated fstab file further.
 Old fstab file is saved as */mnt/target/etc/fstab-old*.